evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ---
 title: Ford F150 Lightning Extended Range
 linktitle: F150 Lightning Extended Range
-description: Ford F150 Lightning Extended Range is an all-electric Pickup Truck with a WLTP range of up to N/A km (0 miles).
+description: Ford F150 Lightning Extended Range is an all-electric Pickup Truck with a EPA range of up to 515 km (320 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---